Benzodiazepines, removing the stain

 As physicians we are at our best when we regard medicines objectively.
 All widely prescribed medicines have benefits and liabilities.
 The decision to use a particular drug should be based on the simple analysis that the benefits of the drug outweigh the liabilities to such a degree that, in a particular patient, there is no better choice of drug.
 The decision to maintain the use of a drug should be based on observing an improvement in functioning to the degree that the drug's liabilities are worth the benefit.

 First, let's look at some benefits of benzodiazepines.
 Valium the prototype of its class was synthesized in the late 50s and first marketed in 1963.
 Valium was welcomed with great enthusiasm as it was replacing a class of meds, the barbiturates, that were hundreds of times more lethal in overdose.
 Valium and allied drugs became choice medicines to treat sleep difficulties, anxiety, and in the modern era, agitation.
-In our practice we frequently use benzos as mood stabilizers, helping patients contend with irritability and concomitant sleep problems, both of which are related to states of too much negative mental energy seen often in the bipolar spectrum.
+In our practice we frequently use benzodiazepines as mood stabilizers, helping patients contend with irritability and concomitant sleep problems, both of which are often in the bipolar spectrum.
 These patients often do poorly on antidepressants, and competing mood stabilizers such as Lithium, Depakote, Lamictal, or the second generation antipsychotics.
 All of these competing medicines have challenging issues and can have a side effect burden that exceeds drugs in the Valium class.

 Negative attributes of benzodiazepines are that they can be problematic with people with addictions.
-They also can lead to non dependence ie, getting off of them requires a taper to avoid unpleasant and potentially hazardous withdrawal symptoms.
+They also can lead to physical dependence, ie, getting off of them requires a taper to avoid unpleasant and potentially hazardous withdrawal symptoms.
 Though the phenomenon of dependence is not the same as addiction, it nevertheless presents challenges.
 In all patients there is the potential for sedation if this class of drugs is not dosed properly.
-And finally, a problem with benzos is that they can make people feel good while at the same time having little effect on enhancing strength.
+And finally, a problem with benzodiazepines is that they can make people feel good at the expense of helping a patient develop strength.
 We will have more to say about this in a bit.

-With regard to benzos, though their inherent properties have not changed an iota over the decades, the social tide has has shifted negative regarding their acceptability.
+With regard to benzodiazepines, though their inherent properties have not changed an iota over the decades, the social tide has shifted negative regarding their acceptability.
 So what are physicians to do?

 I would suggest that we stick to basics.
-First, make sure that in prescribing a benzo as in making a decision about any medicine there is not a better choice.
+First, make sure that in prescribing a benzo, as in deciding about any medicine, there is no better choice.
 Second, always pay close attention to functioning.
 If a drug is earning its keep, the benefit of the drug should be clear.
-Our patients on benzos should be energetic and alert.
+Our patients on benzodiazepines should be energetic and alert.
 Drugs in psychiatry should contribute to a patient's strength.
-Feeling better is not a short cut derived from the action of a medicine acting as a panacea, rather, it is the result of having the positive energy and strength to actively shape life in directions that work for us.
+Feeling better should not be a shortcut to being better.
+Rather, if a medicine works well it should contribute of having the positive energy and strength to actively shape life in directions that work for us.
 We don't want our medicines to enable passivity.

-Ultimately, it's up to doctors to see through the stain on benzodiazepines, be aware of their inherent properties both good and bad and devote their attention to the welfare of their patients rather than social pressures.
-Sometimes that takes a bit of courage.
+Ultimately, it's up to doctors to see through the stain on benzodiazepines and be aware of their inherent properties both good and bad.
+It is up to us physicians to devote ourselves to the welfare of our patients rather be irrationally biased by social pressures.
+At times, that can take a bit of courage.